ldaniels528/trifecta/README.md

 <a name="usage"></a>
 ### Usage Examples

-_Verify_ exposes its commands through modules.
+_Trifecta_ exposes its commands through modules.
 At any time to see which modules are available one could issue the `modules` command.

     core:/home/ldaniels> modules
     + ------------------------------------------------------------------------------------- +